ushfnuk/starke-verben/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see starken Verben auf Deutsch.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see starke Verben auf Deutsch.